 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

 Francisca (Olivia Bond) lives in a quiet farmhouse with her mother and father.
-She has not been raised like most kids her age.
-Her parents have taught her skills that she can use around the farm, but Francisca has had little human interaction outside of her mother and father.
-The family lives a happy, farm lifestyle, but all of that is about to change.
+She has not been raised like most kids her age, however.
+Her parents taught her skills that she can use around the farm, but Francisca has had little human interaction outside of her mother and father.
+The family lives a happy farm lifestyle, but all of that is about to change.

-When a killer, posed as a door-to-door salesman, comes across the remote farmhouse, he changes all of their lives forever.
+When a killer posed as a door-to-door salesman comes across the remote farmhouse, he changes all of their lives forever.
 After a series of tragic events befall Francisca’s family, the now adult Francisca (Kika Magalhaes) is sent down a dark path.
-She develops a twisted view of love and death that has a long lasting impact on her interactions with other people.
-Those who end up crossing paths with Francisca will most likely wish they had not.
+She developed a twisted view of love and death that has had a lasting impact on her interactions with other people.
+She was once an innocent young girl, but after what happened to her family all those years ago, those who end up crossing paths with the adult Francisca will most likely wish they had not.

 The Pros & Cons

 Slow Burn (-6pts)